ExpressLRS/ExpressLRS/README.md

 ExpressLRS can run at various packet rates, up to `500hz` or down to `25hz` depending on your preference of range or low latency.
 At `900 MHz` a maximum of `200 Hz` packet rate is supported.
 At `2.4 GHz` a blistering `500 Hz` is currently supported with a custom openTX binary with future plans to extend this to `1000 Hz`.

 ExpressLRS can be flashed into existing **Frsky R9M hardware (RX and TX)**, **Jumper R900 RXs**, **GHOST ATTO/ZEPTO Receivers** or **Custom PCBs** can be made if you enjoy tinkering.
-Several manafactures are preparing to offer offical ELRS hardware soon so stay tuned.
+Several manufacturers are preparing to offer offical ELRS hardware soon so stay tuned.

 ![LatencyChart](img/Average%20Total%20Latency.png)

 ExpressLRS achieves the best possible link preformance for both latency and range.
-This is acheieved with an optimised over the air packet structure.
+This is achieved with an optimised over the air packet structure.
 However, only basic telemetry is currently provided (**VBAT**, downlink/uplink **LQ** and downlink/uplink **RSSI**), work is underway for full telemetry support.
 This comprimise allows ExpressLRS to achieve simultaneous **better latency AND range** compared to other options in the market.
+For example, **ELRS 2.4GHz 150Hz** mode offers the same range as **GHST Normal** while delivering near **triple** the packet update rate.

 ![RangeVsPacketRate](img/pktrate_vs_sens.png)